 Little-used dinnerware serving pieces will help you get the meal served, and create an eclectic setting for your table or buffet.

-- Gravy boats.
+Gravy or sauce boats.
 Use for sauces, salad dressings - any pourable addition, savory or sweet.
 Gravy or sauce boats are generally large enough to serve a crowd, and if you have a lot of people, you’ll need more than one.
-The gravy boat in the photo is Patricia by Seltmann.

-- Serving bowls - round or oval.
-Use for vegetables or salads.
-Mashed potatoes and sweet potatoes can go side by side in the same bowl, if needed.
 Need a bread basket?
 Line a serving bowl with a napkin or bread cloth and use to serve rolls, muffins or bread sticks.
-The round bowl in the photo is Deauville by Denby.

 Serving Thanksgiving dinner can be eco-friendly by mixing and matching your new dinnerware, your vintage china and family heirloom dishes in your table setting.